 </a>

-If you need the site name (not a post title), use get_bloginfo().
-This returns the site title set in Settings > General.
+If you need the overall site name (not a post title), use get_bloginfo().
+It returns whatever’s set in Settings → General:

 $site_title = get_bloginfo( 'name' );